DataDanD/Cancer-Capstone-Portfolio/README.md

 ## Motivation

 My Galvanize capstone project is to investigate environmental factors and cancer rates in California counties from 2000 to 2014 using supervised learning techniques.
+Boosting techniques are popular in the data science community and are commonly used as a base model in most ensamble models that win Kaggle compititions.
+This project will use different boosting models with different parameters to reduce root mean square error in test predictions.

 ### Preprocessing: (CleanGroup.py + Merge.py)
 1) Filter Government data for California